(For 2016–2017 academic year)

 Requests for transfer of external credits toward the major or minor should be directed to the department chair.
 Courses must be of comparable quality to ones offered at Colgate to be approved for transfer.

-Colgate students who have not transferred from another institution should consult the department chair before enrolling in courses at other institutions or in study-abroad programs unaffiliated with Colgate.
+Colgate students who have not transferred from another institution should consult the department chair before enrolling in courses at other institutions or in approved off–campus study programs.
 Permission to use such courses for major or minor credit is granted selectively, and only one course may be approved.

 The Department of Educational Studies offers a teacher education program for majors in history who are interested in pursuing a career in elementary or secondary school teaching.
 Please refer to “Educational Studies.”

 Only MAT students may take graduate-level versions of history department classes, which are given 500-level course numbers.
 For further details, see the MAT entry under “Educational Studies.”